Table of Content

 4.1 Automation of Business Processes

 Enterprise Application Integration has full potential to streamline processes that include data or activity from multiple software applications.
-For instance, data from a CRM can be integrated with an e-mail marketing platform to deliver targeted messages to customers based on their prior behaviour or demographics.
+For instance, data from a CRM can be integrated with an e-mail marketing platform to deliver targeted messages to customers based on their prior behavior or demographics.
 That effort could then be coupled with an analytics package to measure the success of the email campaign.
 And all that data can be integrated with an ERP system to help the company invest resources where they’re most effective.

 4.2 Improvement in Information Sharing